FREE Pre-Screening Today!

 2 Minute Screening

-Begin by taking a short, confidential assessment to determine if you are a good candidate for an ESA letter or
+Begin by taking a short, confidential assessment to determine if you are a good candidate for a housing ESA letter or a PSD Letter.

 Talk to a Therapist

-We'll set up a Telehealth appointment with a licensed mental health professional in your state.
+We'll set up a Telehealth appointment with a licensed mental health professional in Washington.

 Washington State and Emotional Support Animals